danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 end
 ```

 This will cause Rails to generate factories instead of fixtures when running for example `bin/rails generate model SomeModel`.
-See the [FactoryBot Generator docs](https://github.com/thoughtbot/factory_bot_rails#generators) if you want different behaviour.
+See the [FactoryBot Generator docs](https://github.com/thoughtbot/factory_bot_rails#generators) if you want different behavior.

 ```ruby
 # Gemfile